 Bev’s primary concert instrument is a double manual French harpsichord built in 1972 by David Dutton.
 It is a replica of the 1769 Pascal Taskin harpsichord found in the Yale University collection.

 Beverly Biggs earned her Bachelor of Music degree in performance from Oberlin Conservatory and a Master of Music degree from Southern Methodist University.
-Post-graduate study was done with harpsichordists Margaret Irwin-Brandon and Alan Curtis in the United States, and with Gustav Leonhardt in Amsterdam.
+Post-graduate study was done with harpsichordists Margaret Irwin-Brandon and Alan Curtis in the United States, and with the late Gustav Leonhardt in Amsterdam.